-All BSA Youth Protection Guidelines must always be followed during your stay at Camp Horne.
+All BSA Youth Protection Guidelines must be followed at all times during your stay at Camp Horne.
 Every leader and adult in camp must show proof of course completion in Youth Protection training either prior to or upon arrival at camp.
-It is preferred that these be submitted with the Camp Payment Form.
+It is preferred that these be submitted with the Unit Roster and Payment Form.
 Every unit must adhere to two-deep leadership while at camp.
-You will also need to submit the Unit Leadership Roster and Troop upon arrival.
+You will also need to submit the Unit Leadership Roster and Pack Roster upon arrival.
 This will allow us to best communicate with the leaders from your unit present in camp at a given time.